Phalenopsis/cli-for-spring-jpa/README.md

 Launch it via terminal with ```java -jar cli-for-spring-jpa.jar```

 ## Second step : Choose your architecture
-It's explain in terminal
+It's explain in terminal.

 ## Third step : Make your entity
-hint ```nico make entity``` and follow questions to create your entity.
+Hint ```nico make entity``` and follow questions to create your entity.

+When you have at least one entity, you could create its repository with ```nico make repository```.

 ## Repeat third step as you need

 ## Enjoy

-## Version
+## Versions
-0.2 CRUD
+### 0.2 CRUD
+- explore repositories
+- add repository creation
-- attributes and methods are now insert in order of creation 0.1
+- attributes and methods are now inserted in order of creation

+### 0.1
 - update entity
 - consider previous entities when create entity
 - create new entity